 One huge exception

 If you have Parent PLUS loans, then your only option to receive PSLF is to consolidate into a Direct Consolidation loan.
 After that, you need 10 years of qualifying service while on ICR.
 That plan requires you to pay 20% of your discretionary income.
-Hence, it probably only helps if you owe more than $50,000 in Parent PLUS loans.
+For that reason, it probably only helps if you owe more than $50,000 in Parent PLUS loans.

 Know that when consolidating Parent PLUS loans, you need to keep the loans separate from any in your own name.